avrilcoghlan/LittleBookofRBioinformatics/src/chapter7.rst

 Model answers to the exercises are given in
 `Answers to the exercises on Computational Gene-finding <./chapter_answers.html#computational-gene-finding>`_.

 Q1.
-How many ORFs are there on the forward strand of the Bacteriophage lambda genome (NCBI accession NC\_001416)?
+How many ORFs are there on the forward strand of the DEN-1 Dengue virus genome (NCBI accession NC\_001477)?

 Q2.
-What are the coordinates of the rightmost (most 3', or last) ORF in the forward strand of the Bacteriophage lambda genome?
+What are the coordinates of the rightmost (most 3', or last) ORF in the forward strand of the DEN-1 Dengue virus genome?

 Q3.
-What is the predicted protein sequence for the rightmost (most 3', or last) ORF in the forward strand of the Bacteriophage lambda genome?
+What is the predicted protein sequence for the rightmost (most 3', or last) ORF in the forward strand of the DEN-1 Dengue virus genome?

 Q4.
-How many ORFs are there of 30 nucleotides or longer in the forward strand of the Bacteriophage lambda genome sequence?
+How many ORFs are there of 30 nucleotides or longer in the forward strand of the DEN-1 Dengue virus genome sequence?
-Hint: use a for loop to to calculate the length of each ORF in turn.

 Q5.
-How many ORFs longer than 267 nucleotides are there in the forward strand of the Bacteriophage lambda genome sequence?
+How many ORFs longer than 248 nucleotides are there in the forward strand of the DEN-1 Dengue genome sequence?

 Q6.
-If an ORF is 267 nucleotides long, what length in amino acids will its predicted protein sequence be?
+If an ORF is 248 nucleotides long, what length in amino acids will its predicted protein sequence be?

 Q7.
-How many ORFs are there on the forward strand of the HIV virus genome (NCBI accession NC\_001802)?
+How many ORFs are there on the forward strand of the rabies virus genome (NCBI accession NC\_001542)?
+    Note: rabies virus is the virus responsible for `rabies <http://www.who.int/rabies/en/>`_, which is classified by the WHO as a neglected tropical disease.

 Q8.
-What is the length of the longest ORF among the 99% of longest ORFs in 10 random sequences of the same lengths and composition as the HIV sequence?
+What is the length of the longest ORF among the 99% of longest ORFs in 10 random sequences of the same lengths and composition as the rabies virus genome sequence?
-        Hint: generate 10 random sequences using a multinomial model in which the probabilities of the 4 bases are set equal to their frequencies in the HIV sequence.

 Q9.
-How many ORFs are there in the HIV genome that are longer than the threshold length that you found in Q8?
+How many ORFs are there in the rabies virus genome that are longer than the threshold length that you found in Q8?

 .. |image0| image:: ../_static/P7_image6.png
 .. |image1| image:: ../_static/P7_image7.png